RaphielSh/BatteryCheck/README.md

 # BatteryCheck

-You can use this if u dont have GUI in your Linux
+## You can use this if you use NOT GUI Linux

-If you want to show your current battery charge in shell, then just add batterycheck file in /bin and add in bash prompt.
+### If you want to show your current battery charge in shell, then just add "batterycheck" file in /bin and add in bash prompt.